matkoch/MassTransit/docs/understand/additions-to-transport.md

 The benefits of using MassTransit over the message transport, as opposed to using the raw transport APIs and building everything from scratch, are shown below.
 These are just a few, and some are more significant than others.
-The fact that the hosting of your consumers, handlers, sagas, etc. are all managed consistently with a well documented production ready framework is the biggest advantage.
+The fact that the hosting of your consumers, handlers, sagas, etc. are all managed consistently with a well-documented production ready framework is the biggest advantage.
 You can also find numerous blog posts, podcasts, and articles written about MassTransit online.